-Course codes: TBD

-Open to grades: 9-12

-Length: 2 Semesters

-Credit earned: 1.0 Art
+Course codes: 4155V/4155V Open to grades: 9-12 Length: 2 Semesters Credit earned: 1.0 Art

 In Visual Art/Design II, students will take a journey through art as they develop a body of work along various branches of STEM, including but not limited to topics within forensics and criminology, human anatomy, geoscience, microbiology, toxicology and mathematics.
 Students will investigate these topics while gaining experience in portrait drawing, mixed media, watercolor, acrylic painting, charcoal, various forms of sculpture, street art, and printmaking as well as the Adobe Creative Suite to communicate their ideas in a visual format.
 It will be expected that students photograph their work to be compiled in a digital portfolio by the end of the course.
-Students will frequently share their work with their peers as well as during demonstrations of learning.
-This course will increase the student's understanding of the elements of art and principles of design while deepening their understanding of global STEM issues.
+Students will increase the student's understanding of the elements of art and principles of design while deepening their understanding of global STEM issues.
 Course content is collaboratively developed with other subject areas to support the school's projects for the year.
 Students will demonstrate their understanding through project and problem based learning.